zehrakanberoglu/DSA210-Term-Project/README.md

 The goal of this project is to explore relatioship between screen time and study efficiency.
 I want to determine and create a balance between device spending time and studying time.
 I will collect the screen time and study behaviour data manually.
 By analyzing this data, I hope to identify patterns that could help optimize study habits and manage digital distractions effectively.

 ## DATA SOURCE
 All data was manually collected by me.
-I tracked:
+- Date: Dates that i have been collected.
--Daily phone screen time
+- Phone Time:  It represents daily phone screen time.
--Daily computer screen time
+- Computer Time: It represents daily computer screen time.
--Daily study time
+- Study time: It represents daily study time
--Daily number of study
+- Study Session: It represents daily number of study sessions.
--Number of time I checked my phone during study
+- Distraction by Phone: It represents the number of time I checked my phone during study.
-The data is recorded in `raw_data.2.xlsx`.
+- The data is recorded in `raw_data.2.xlsx`.

 ## GOOGLE COLLAB LINK
 You can directly open and run this project on Google Collab using [this link](https://colab.research.google.com/drive/1VJFyATZyOmFEAIA3LrCj_uQbVdfqWod7?usp=drive_link).